This submission is currently being researched & evaluated!

 Don't Forget To Be Awesome (often abbreviated to DFTBA) is the catchphrase of the Vlogbrothers, which they began to use at the end of their vlogs in 2007.
 The phrase eventually began to spread within the Nerdfighter fandom, spawning a variety of different parodies and image macros.
 Both the phrase and its abbreviation can be found as hashtags on Tumblr and Twitter.

 Humpy Hank refers to a series of photoshopped images showing Hank Green humping a number of various objects.
-In April 2011, Vlogbrothers uploaded a video depicting Hank humping the Google sign (shown below, left) while visiting their headquarters.
-Soon after the single topic Tumblr Humpy Hank was created to collect fan created GIFs of Hank humping other objects.
+In April 2011, Vlogbrothers uploaded a video depicting Hank humping the Google sign (shown below, left) recorded while visiting their headquarters.
+Soon after,the single topic Tumblr Humpy Hank was created to collect and curate fanmade GIFs of Hank humping other objects (shown below, right).
 That June, Hank responded with a video of him humping various objects around his hometown.

 The Daily Dot – DFTBA: Behind the Vlogbrothers' Nerdfighters movement